How to do small business payroll

 4. Pay your employees and update your records

-Good payroll recordkeeping is essential.
+Good payroll record-keeping is essential.
 You want to have your books in order if there’s a pay discrepancy and come tax time when you need to have this employee information on hand.

 Some states have strict pay stub regulations, so keeping accurate records of hours worked, withholdings and wages is critical.
 Even if your state doesn’t have pay stub requirements, the Fair Labor Standards Act (FLSA) requires employers to maintain records about payments to nonexempt employees.

 If you pay your employees electronically via accounting software, many of the calculations and deductions are generated automatically and attached to employee records.
-If you opt for paper checks, keep track of check numbers and any mailing receipts if you use postal mail.
+If you opt for paper checks, keep track of check numbers and mailing receipts if you use postal mail.

 5. Pay payroll taxes and file tax forms